Smoking in New Zealand

 The use of tobacco for smoking in New Zealand has been subjected to government regulation for a number of decades.
 On 10 December 2004, New Zealand became the third country in the world to make all indoor workplaces including bars and restaurants smoke-free.
 The smoking rate in New Zealand was about 8% as of 2023 when the new government planned to eliminate the nation's smoking ban, in part to fund tax cuts.

 Consumption

 The number of cigarettes available for consumption, a statistical measure that reflects sales, has generally been decreasing since they peaked at 6.3 billion in 1977 but consumption has remained constant from 2005 through to 2008 at 2.4 billion cigarettes.
 Over the last 30 years the number of cigarettes that have been available has dropped by 61.5%.
 The volume of tobacco available for consumption rose to a new high of 904 tonnes and was 83.3 percent higher than the lowest amount recorded in 1985.

+Ethnic inequities in smoking prevalence affecting Māori people have become a driver of public health policy.

+In 2024/25, daily smoking prevalence was 15.0% among Māori, 10.3% among Pacific peoples, 5.7% among European or other ethnicities and 4.5% among Asian adults; daily vaping prevalence in the same groups was 27.5%, 20.0%, 11.5% and 5.6%, respectively.

+Vaping

+Vaping products were first brought under New Zealand’s smokefree regulatory framework in 2020.

+Health New Zealand describes nicotine vaping as less harmful than smoking but not harmless, and recommends it only for people seeking to stop smoking.

+In the 2025 ASH Year 10 Snapshot Survey of 31,402 students aged 14–15, daily smoking was reported by 1.1%, daily vaping by 7.1%, and 89.4% reported that they had never smoked.
+Regular vaping had declined from a peak of 20.2% in 2021 to 11.2% in 2025.

+Among Year 10 students who reported never smoking, daily vaping declined from 3.7% in 2024 to 3.0% in 2025, while regular vaping declined from 7.6% to 5.7%.

+From 17 June 2025, New Zealand prohibited the manufacture, distribution, sale and supply of disposable vaping devices and introduced stronger restrictions on retail displays, advertising, discounts and giveaways; maximum corporate fines for selling regulated products to minors had increased from NZ$10,000 to NZ$100,000 on 18 December 2024.